Violence in the media: What can be done about it?

 The present Government personnel with responsibilities in these areas are

 - The Minister for Communications (who is responsible for broadcast media and has oversight of the National Classification Scheme for Films, games and publications).
-As at 2018 this is Mitch Fifield (LNP)
+As at 2019 this is Paul Fletcher.

 - The Australian Communications and Media Authority oversees the resolution of complaints about content on TV, and also approves Codes of Practice for the industry.